oasisprotocol/docs/docs/general/manage-tokens/holding-rose-tokens/ledger-wallet.md

 :::tip

-For security, the Oasis wallets use a **different mnemonic to private key derivation path** by default for your Ledger accounts (known as *Ledger* or *ed25519-legacy*) and for the accounts stored on a disk or inside a browser (also known as [ADR-8]).
+For security, the ROSE Wallet uses a **different mnemonic to private key derivation path** by default for your Ledger accounts (known as *Ledger* or *ed25519-legacy*) and for the accounts stored on a disk or inside a browser (also known as [ADR-8]).
 If you find yourself in a situation where your Ledger